All Shorts Guides

 To avoid endless random edits, write down the hypothesis: what exactly you change and what behavior you expect (fewer swipes, more viewers reaching 50%).
 Publish 2 versions with one difference and compare retention — that’s how you find working solutions faster.

 If you want Shorts to convert into subscribers, test the ending: two variants of the ask/question and one step (subscribe).
-In the AdShorts AI Telegram bot you can quickly rebuild two versions with different endings/on‑screen text and see which one brings more subscribers without a retention drop.
+In AdShorts AI Studio you can quickly rebuild two versions with different endings/on‑screen text and see which one brings more subscribers without a retention drop.

 Create Video for Free